gajus/gitdown/.gitdown/helpers/heading-nesting.md

 The problem with this approach is that it makes the order of the content important.

-GitDown will nest the headings using parent heading names to ensure uniqueness, e.g.
+Gitdown will nest the headings using parent heading names to ensure uniqueness, e.g.

 ```markdown
 # Foo